Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

 Always been assumed that businesses, large and small, would want as little government messing with the way they do business as possible.

-And instead, what businesses have realized, if they cozy up, CEO cozies up to Obama and has a close relationship, then the government can take over, taking the competition out.
+And instead, what businesses have realized, if they cozy up, CEO cozies up to Obama and has a close relationship, then the government can take over taking the competition out.

 For example, in the old days, in the normal ebb and flow of things, there is no way any major U.S. corporation would eagerly sign on and support something like Obamacare.

-Haven't had to do anything competitive to beat the competition.
+And the Walmarts or Costco's, and I'm just using them as examples, haven't had to do anything competitive to beat the competition.

 They let the government take care of it with policy.